SnowTempest/Bioshock-2-Multiplayer-Sinclair-Solutions-Deluxe-DLC/README.md

-# BioShock 2 Multiplayer Unofficial DLC
+# BioShock 2 Multiplayer Sinclair Solutions Deluxe DLC

+## Intro
+The Sinclair Solutions Deluxe DLC is an unofficial dlc created for BioShock 2 Multiplayer.
+Its purpose is to make unused content, which was left in the game files, available for public use for the players and bring new content to the game after nearly 14 years.

 ## Features